markdeegan/hyc-racing/firstSteps.md

 This repo and documentation was put together to help developers to build some of these pages and applications, from scratch, from first-principles, ab-inito (whatever phrase you prefer.
 ***This document is still under development, so I beg your pateience if there are still gaps in what a novice needs to get to the 'Hello World' stage on this journey.***
 ***I also beg your patience if this example, or parts of this example are overly simple from your own oerspective, or if I make mistakes relating to the purpose and phisophy of SignalK.***

+# Essential Components
+Essential components in the SignalK web app are:
+1. Frontend
+2. Backend
+3. Manifest